 To be admitted to candidacy for the doctoral degree, the student must have completed all master's degree requirements and the doctoral course requirements, must satisfy a foreign language requirement, must pass a comprehensive examination in the area of specialization, and must defend a dissertation proposal.
 The degree is awarded after completion and defense of the dissertation.
-Most students need about four years beyond the master's degree to complete the doctorate.
+Most students need three or four years beyond the master's degree to complete the doctorate.

 Campus address: Burdine Hall (BUR) 336, phone (512) 471-1122, fax (512) 471-1748; campus mail code: A1700